dladowitz/coding-for-non-coders/readme.md

 <br>

 #### ___D - Javascript & JQuery
-* Use finder to copy the files in the 'js' folder from the Resource site to the Working site
+* Create and copy the files in the <a href="https://github.com/dladowitz/coding-for-non-coders/tree/master/resources/static_site/js" target="_blank">'js' folder from the Resource site</a> to the Working site
 * Look at the voting buttons
 * Notice that votes aren't saved when the browser is refreshed.
 Why not?
 What do we need?